 The crisis in Syria has been continuously deteriorating over the years, and still there is no end in sight.
 Since the outbreak of the conflict, more than half of the Syrian population has been displaced, many of them multiple times.
 People have lost their belongings and are depending on humanitarian assistance.
-A mammoth task – also for the German Red Cross.
+A gigantic task – also for the German Red Cross.

 The situation in Syria has turned into one of the biggest humanitarian disasters since decades – and an end to the conflict is not in sight.
 According to estimations by the United Nations, by now around 13.5 million people in Syria are permanently depending on humanitarian assistance.
 This more than 50 percent of the former total population of the country.